Noncommutative Cotlar identities for groups acting on tree-like structures: Cotlar identities and multipliers

 \begin{remark} \normalfont Let $\alpha: \N \to \N$ be a normal and trace preserving $\ast$-homomorphism.
 It is immediate that both Proposition \ref{prp:LpExtrapolation} as well as Lemma \ref{lem:ExpectationBdd} hold if we change the condition of $H$ being left $\N$-modular by that of being left $\N$-modular relative to $\alpha$, i.e.,

 In the case of multipliers this easy observation has deep consequences.
 For instance, let $\chi: \sG_0 \to \TT$ be a (multiplicative) character.
-It is a straightforward consequence of Fell's absorption principle that the map $\lambda_g \mapsto \chi(g) \, \lambda_g$ induces a normal and trace-preserving $\ast$-homomorphism $\alpha_\chi: \L \sG_0 \to \L \sG_0$.
-Let $H = T_m$ be a Fourier multiplier on $\L \sG$.
-We have that it is left $\L \sG_0$-modular with respect to $\alpha_\chi$, ie $H(f \, g) = \alpha_\chi(f) \, H(g)$, for every $f \in \A \cap \N$ and $g \in \A$ iff
+It is a straightforward consequence of Fell's absorption principle that the map $\lambda_g \mapsto \chi(g) \, \lambda_g$ induces a normal and trace-preserving $\ast$-homomorphism $\alpha_\chi: \VN \sG_0 \to \VN \sG_0$.
+Let $H = T_m$ be a Fourier multiplier on $\VN \sG$.
+We have that it is left $\VN \sG_0$-modular with respect to $\alpha_\chi$, ie $H(f \, g) = \alpha_\chi(f) \, H(g)$, for every $f \in \N$ and $g \in L_2(\M) \cap \M$ iff

-This is specially useful when $\sG_0$ is abelian since, in that case, every function in $\sG_0$ can be expressed as a convex combination of characters by the Fourier transform.
-This will be exploited in a forthcoming paper of the third named author \cite{Runlian2022Chinese}. \end{remark}
+This is specially useful when $\sG_0$ is Abelian since, in that case, every function on $\sG_0$ can be expressed as a convex combination of characters by the Fourier transform.
+This will be exploited in Theorem \ref{thm:InitialSegmentG0Abelian}.
+It would also be used in a forthcoming paper of the third-named author \cite{Runlian2023Chinese}. \end{remark}

 \textbf{Tightening the constant.} It is known that, in the real line $\sG = \RR$ the operator $L_p$-norm of the classical Hilbert transform \eqref{eq:HT} is given by

 see \cite{Pichorides1972} or \cite{Grafakos1997Constant} for a simplified proof.
 These constants grow asymptotically like $p$ as $p \to \infty$ and like $1/(p-1)$ as $p \to 1^{+}$, and those are the growth orders that we conjecture optimal in the noncommutative case as well.
 An interesting observation, originally made by Gokhberg and Krupnik in the classical case \cite{GokhbergKrupnik1968} is that Cotlar's identity in the real line gives the optimal order of growth for the constant in terms of $p$.
 Indeed, in the classical case, the fact that $H^2 = - \Id$ yields a recurrence relation of the form